suffolklibraries/lgc/content/collections/events/mini-mixer-25-03.md

     content:
       -
         type: text
-        text: 'Drop In runs every week and are a great way of meeting new friends and finding new passions.'
+        text: 'A safe and welcoming space for families to meet and play with regular support and advice from specialists.'
   -
     type: heading
     attrs: